appscode/blog/content/post/kubedb-v2022.10.18/index.md

 ## KubeDB Autoscaler

 We have added Autoscaler support for MySQL, Postgres, Redis, RedisSentinel & PerconaXtraDB in this release.
-We support `compute` (to autoscaler CPU & memory resources) & `storage` (to autoscaler persistent storage resources) autoscaling currently.
+We support `compute` (to autoscale CPU & memory resources) & `storage` (to autoscale persistent storage resources) autoscaling currently.
 The structure of those autoscaler yamls is similar for all databases, except, RedisSentinelAutoscaler doesn't support storage autoscaling.
 `compute` utilizes the `VerticalScale` OpsRequest & `storage` utilizes the `VolumeExpansion` OpsRequest internally while autoscaling.
 There are two more common fields in the CRDs spec :